dovydasgulbinas/dovydasgulbinas.github.io/articles/2018-01-21-controlling-anything-via-ssh.md

 If all went well you congrats again you rebooted your `mister.slave` from Homeassistant manually!

 `-i /config/ssh/id_rsa`: Defines in which directory our private SSH key can be found.
-`-o StrictHostKeyChecking=no`: Says to your SSH client to not prompt you with warning messages or yes/no questions when host has changed [^5].
+`-o StrictHostKeyChecking=no`: Says to your SSH client to not prompt you with warning messages or yes/no questions when host [has changed][5].

 Keep in mind that `b7dfc2f4d0c4` is a unique ID of my docker container yours will definitely vary! if you are confused refer to steps we did in the beginning [Set Up MASTER](#set-up-master) chapter.